lavan946/lavanya_lavan946.github.io/README.md

 # lavanya_lavan946.github.io
-WEB-DEV BOOTCAMP SHAPEAI
+FASHION DESIGNING ONLINE COURSE LAHA
-# SHAPEAI WEB DEV BOOTCAMP
+# LAHA FASHION DESIGNERY ONLINE COURSE FOR FREE!!!!!!
-Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
+Hi Everyone....Happy to announce our one month free fashion designing basic course,organized by <b> LAHA
 </b>.
-The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
-I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.
+One of the top designer MS.DHAMINI will be handling this course.Live sessions will be carried out and students will recieve participation certificate.For top projects LAHA will offer scholarship to do diploma in fahion designing.
-<br><br>Here's the link for you to watch the sessions as well<br>
+<br><br>Here's the link for you to watch the sessions <br>
 <a href="https://youtube.com/playlist?list=PL7zl8TDRnbun7K0fECtSMCI2hOCgLBy9a"> <img src="https://github.com/ShapeAI/PYTHON-AND-DATA-ANALYTICS/blob/main/WebD%20poster.png"> </a>
 <br>I got to have hands on experience on:
 <li>HTML